EUGEN254/Multi-Gateway-Payment-Integration/README.md

 Password: 12345678

-All PayPal captures are simulated in backend; no real transaction occurs.
+⚠️ All PayPal captures are simulated in the backend; no real transactions occur.

 Folder Structure
 multi-gateway-payments/